The Ziegler Casting Machines

 1. Introduction

 Several early sources show a style of caster at MacKellar, Smiths & Jordan and later ATF which so far has not been identified in the literature.
 I will argue that these are Ziegler-patent casters which were used for casting spaces and quads.
-The basic patent on them was filed in 1892 (and several were shown in operation in 1896).
-The last of them were scrapped in the 1993 ATF auction.
+The basic patent on them was filed in 1892.
+They are attested by name in 1893 and photographically in 1896 and 1902.
+They were promoted by ATF in its first few years and were used within ATF through at least the 1912 timeframe.
+They were either replaced by or supplanted by Barth casters casting spacing, probably in the 1930s.
+All space and quad machines were scrapped at the 1993 ATF auction.
+At least one of these was a Barth.
+Whether or not any of the Ziegler-patent casters survived to this point is presently unknown.

 Although I've started to call these "Ziegler" machines, after their patentee (in the same way we call a Barth after Henry Barth or a Thompson after John Thompson), to the best of my knowledge they were never called by this name while they existed.
-All I've heard (in conversation with people who were at the 1993 ATF auction) are references to the ATF "space and quad" machines.
+In 1893 they were called the ``Philadelphia Complete Space and Quad Machine[s],'' but from that point to the end of ATF they languished in anonymous obscurity.
+All I've heard (in conversation with people who were at the 1993 ATF auction) are references to the ATF "space and quad" machines (which by that time might have been Ziegler-patent machines or might have been entirely Barths).

 2. The Ziegler Patents

 In 1892, George Henry Ziegler filed the basic patent for an automatic type casting machine.
-While he did not exclude the possibility of casting ordinary type with it, the patent notes that it was "arranged to cast what are termed quads and spaces" in a closed mold (without a matrix).
-The basic patent, filed just before the ATF amalgamation, was assigned to MacKellar, Smiths & Jordan.
+While he did specifically included the possibility of casting ordinary type with it, the patent notes that it was "arranged to cast what are termed quads and spaces" in a closed mold (without a matrix).
+The basic patent, filed during the chaotic period of the ATF amalgamation, was assigned to MacKellar, Smiths & Jordan.
 The followup patents, filed in 1893, were assigned to the American Type Founders Company.

 (Ziegler also received several other patents, all assigned to MSJ or ATF.
 These included several for improvements on the Barth Type Caster.
 For more information on these, see the CircuitousRoot Notebook on George H. Ziegler.)